Shishir435/LectureSummary/README.md

 - Create a personalized learning experience with downloadable summaries.
 - Secure setup with a one-time API key submission.

 Experience a new era of efficient learning with Lecture Summary.
-Elevate your Udemy and Coursera journey today.
+Elevate your YouTube, Udemy and Coursera journey today.
 Maximize your time, and amplify your knowledge.

 **Download now and revolutionize the way you learn!**